March 20, 2022 2 min read

 They found a correlation between higher intakes of magnesium consumption and lower levels of symptoms often associated with poor sleep (6).

-In other words, the more magnesium consumed, the better the subject slept.
+In other words, the more magnesium consumed, the better the subjects slept.

 The answer to that question varies based on your circumstances.